-Diabetic Retinopathy, Epiretinal Membranes, Macular Degeneration, Macular Holes, Ocular Immunology, Ophthalmology, Retina, Medical Diseases, Retina, Surgical Diseases, Retinal Detachment, Retinal Dystrophies, Retinal Specialist, Retinal Vein Occlusion, Retinitis Pigmentosa, Uveitis
+Diabetic Retinopathy, Epiretinal Membranes, Macular Degeneration, Macular Holes, Medical Diseases of the Retina, Ocular Immunology, Ophthalmology, Retinal Detachment, Retinal Dystrophies, Retinal Specialist, Retinal Vein Occlusion, Retinitis Pigmentosa, Surgical Diseases of the Retina, Uveitis

 Dr. Leder has practiced Ophthalmology for over 10 years, specializing in uveitis and diseases of the retina and vitreous.
 He has been involved in many clinical trials and authored dozens of publications on retinal diseases, and surgery.
 He has served as Editor of the Clinical Reference Systems and as a consultant for the Food and Drug Administration Division of Ophthalmic Devices, the division which clears ophthalmic medical devices for clinical use in the United States.